LeoTSH/de-tech-challenge/section-1-data-pipelines/README.md

     * For example: Mohammad Rohan Bin Mohamamad Andika
         * Surname: Bin Mohamamad Andika, Given name: Mohammad Rohan
 * Formats and combinations of names are not exhaustive, an analysis of production data will be required to have a better picture
+* Log messages will be displayed on the terminal

+Comments:
+* Jupyter notebook was used to develop the code and the finalized version copied to .py files
+* I had issues getting the logger to create the log filebut was able to via Jupyer notebook